How to (Un-) Quantum Mechanics: Function Follows Form

 \subsection{The Lorentz Force}

-The three skew-symmetric Hamiltonian elements $f_7,f_8,f_9$ act as generators of rotations in a $3$-dimensional parameter space and are therefore gyroscopic quantities as for instance magnetic fields or angular momenta.
+The three skew-symmetric Hamiltonian elements $f_7,f_8,f_9$ act as generators of rotations in a $3$-dimensional parameter space and are therefore functionally gyroscopic quantities as for instance magnetic fields or the angular momentum.
 The three symmetric elements $f_4,f_5,f_6$ act as generators of boosts in a $3+1$-dimensional parameter space and are hence associated with a linear accelerating quantity like the electric field.
-In other words, the parametrization by the use of Clifford algebras uncovers a unique structure and establishes certain transformation classes for otherwise uninterpretable elements of the Hamiltonian matrices ${\bf S}$ and ${\bf H}$.
-If the real physical object is represented by the second moments of ${\bf S}$, then the matrix ${\bf H}$ contains the {\it driving terms} of the symplectic motion, which must then be called (self-) fields.
+In other words, the parametrization of Hamiltonian dynamics by its natural symmetries, which guided us towards the use of Clifford algebras, uncovers a unique structure and establishes certain transformation classes for otherwise uninterpretable elements of the Hamiltonian matrices ${\bf S}$ and ${\bf H}$.
+If the physical properties of real physical objects are represented by the second moments of ${\bf S}$, then the matrix ${\bf H}$ contains the {\it driving terms} of the symplectic motion, which must then be called (self-) fields.

 Eq.~\ref{eq_lorentzforce} written explicitely using the EMEQ, yields: \begary{rcl} \dot{\cal E}&=&\vec P\cdot\vec E\\ \dot{\vec P}&=&{\cal E}\,\vec E+\vec P\,\times\vec B\\ \endary which are the Lorentz force equations formulated in proper time $\tau$~\cite{lt_paper,osc_paper,qed_paper,geo_paper}.
 With ${d\over d\tau}=\y\,{d\over dt}$ one finds (assuming $c=1$): \begary{rcl} \y\,{d{\cal E}\over dt}&=&m\,\y\,\vec v\cdot\vec E\\ \y\,{d{\vec P}\over dt}&=&m\,\y\,\vec E+m\,\y\,\vec v\,\times\vec B\\ \endary and hence \begary{rcl} {d{\cal E}\over dt}&=&m\,\vec v\cdot\vec E\\ {d{\vec P}\over dt}&=&m\,\vec E+m\,\vec v\,\times\vec B\\ \endary As explained in Sec.~\ref{sec_units} also the bi-vector fields, like all elements of ${\bf H}$, have a unit of frequency and require a re-scaling by $e/m$ to obtain their values in SI units~\footnote{ As we argued in Ref.~\cite{fit_paper}, scaling factors like these can not be derived logically since they depend on a historical, hence arbitrary, choice of units.
 They have to be introduced in an {\it ad hoc} fashion if equations are to be aligned to the MKS system.
 See also Sec.~\ref{sec_fff}.}: \begary{rcl} {d{\cal E}\over dt}&=&q\,\vec v\cdot\vec E\\ {d{\vec P}\over dt}&=&q\,\vec E+q\,\vec v\,\times\vec B\\ \endary